 All dogs and cats within the City limits and over the age of six (6) months must be licensed and display a license tag at all times.
-In addition, proof of a current rabies vaccination by a registered veterinarian is required for all dogs and cats and must be presented to the City Finance Officer at the time of application.
+In addition, proof of a current rabies vaccination by a registered veterinarian is required for all dogs and cats and must be presented to the City Treasurer's Office at the time of application.
 All dog or cat licenses shall expire upon the expiration date of the rabies inoculation as shown on the furnished rabies certificate.
-A license can be purchased at City Hall at the City Finance Officer’s Department.
+A license can be purchased at City Hall at the City Treasurer's Office.
 For additional information call 605-626-7026.

 No person owning or having possession, charge, custody or control of any mammal, reptile, insect, bird or amphibians in the City shall permit such creature, as the result of being staked or otherwise tethered or contained, to go beyond the boundaries of the person’s real property.
 Any mammal, reptile, insect, bird or amphibian in the City or in any area controlled by the City shall be deemed to be running at large within the meaning of this article when such creature is not confined on the premises of its owner, or restrained by a non-retractable leash no greater than six feet (6’) in length, a retractable leash no longer than sixteen feet (16’) in length, provided that such retractable leash is retracted to six feet (6’) in length whenever the creature is within thirty two feet (32’) of any other human or creature.
 This provision shall not apply in City-designated off-leash dog parks or private property where the dog is a guest.
 Pets cannot be tied up in such a manner so they have the ability to reach a public sidewalk, street or alley.